Karlie Redd: Career

 In 2001, Redd was cast in the movie Black Spring Break 2 where she was credited as Keisha "Karlie" Lewis.
 In 2010, Redd was in the VH1 reality show Scream Queens.
-In 2012 she was cast in the spin-off VH1 reality show, Love & Hip Hop: Atlanta.
+In 2012, she was cast in the spin-off VH1 reality show, Love & Hip Hop: Atlanta.
 Redd has dated hip hop artists Benzino and Yung Joc on the show.
 According to an analysis done by a language analytics company, Redd's appearances on the fifth season of the show garnered 16% of all emotional reactions about the show collected from social media data, with the largest share of them being negative.

 Redd's first role in a box office film was in the Chris Rock movie Top Five in 2014.
-She currently plays a recurring role on the soap opera Saints and Sinners, which appears on Bounce TV.
+She formerly played a recurring role on the soap opera Saints and Sinners, which appeared on Bounce TV.

 In July 2012, Redd released her debut single, "A Girl Has Needs", on iTunes.
 In October 2018, she announced an upcoming musical project called "Karlie Ferrari" which may be released as an EP.